Rías Baixas DO: O Rosal

 O Rosal is located further south, along the Portuguese frontier in the basin of the river Miño and extends from the Atlantic coast inwards towards the town of Tui.
 The vineyards here are planted on terraces on the banks of the Miño.
 The soils are alluvial.

 Condado do Tea

-Condado do Tea, in the west, extends eastwards from Tui along the Miño valley up to the neighbouring Ribeiro (DO).
+Condado do Tea, in the west, extends eastwards from Tui along the Miño valley up to the neighbouring Ribeiro.
 The landscape is more abrupt and consists of several small river valleys.
 The soils are granite and slate based.

 Soutomaior

 The Soutomaior sub-zone was incorporated into the Denominación de Origen in 1996 and is located just south of the city of Pontevedra.
 The soils are light and sandy, and covered with granite.

 Ribera de Ulla

 The Ribera de Ulla sub-zone, to the north of Pontevedra was incorporated recently in 2000.
 The soils are mainly alluvial.